 This section describes the procedures associated with the addition the "rcd" PASSporT or inclusion of the "rcd" claim into a "shaken" PASSporT.
 Both of these procedures are used for supporting different service provider specific CNAM and RCD scenarios.

-"rcd" claim construction overview
+"rcd" PASSporT claim construction overview

-In [draft-ietf-stir-passport-rcd] there are four main key values possible as part of the "rcd" claim.
-They are; (1) "nam" which is a minimally required key value as part of the "rcd" claim value JSON object; (2) "jcd" which is the optional key value that represents the direct inclusion of a jCard string in the "rcd" claim, or "jcl" which is the key value that represents an HTTPS URL link to a jCard file hosted on an HTTPS server; (3) “rcdi” which is the integrity check on the contents of the rcd claims and; (4) “crn” which is the optional call reason claim that describes the intent of the call.
-The “nam” claim is the only mandatory claim.
-Both the "jcd" and "jcl" key values are optional, can only be included a maximum of one time in a "rcd" claim, and are mutually exclusive where you cannot have both key values.
+[draft-ietf-stir-passport-rcd] defines three new PASSporT claims; the "rcd", “crn", and "rcdi" claims.
+There are two main key values possible as part of the "rcd" claim.
+They are; (1) "nam" which is a minimally required key value as part of the "rcd" claim value JSON object; and (2) either "jcd" which is the optional key value that represents the direct inclusion of a jCard string in the "rcd" claim, or "jcl" which is the key value that represents an HTTPS URL link to a jCard file hosted on an HTTPS server.
+The “nam” key value is the only mandatory element of the "rcd" claim.
+Both the "jcd" and "jcl" key values of the "rcd" claim are optional, can only be included a maximum of one time in a "rcd" claim, and are mutually exclusive where you cannot have both key values.
 URLs contained in the “rcd” claim or contained in resources referenced by the “rcd” claim must use HTTPS.
 The “rcdi” claim protects the contents of resources referenced by "rcd" claim from being inadvertently or maliciously modified to unauthorized values.
 If the “rcd” claim does not contain any URLs, then the “rcdi” claim is not required.
 Otherwise, the “rcdi” claim must be included.

-The “crn” claim is optional but recommended for enhancing usefulness to call recipients.
+The “crn” claim contains a call reason phrase that describes the intent of the call.
+It is optional but recommended for enhancing usefulness to call recipients.

 The following sections provide more details on how the "rcd" JSON object is constructed.